raveintospace/CustomAirbnb/README.md

 # CustomAirbnb
 SwiftUI CustomAirbnb - MVVM, Core Data, Combine and Api Requests.
-Playground & portfolio app to test my learnings from previous projects and new challenges.
+This playground & portfolio app is designed to test my learnings from previous projects and new challenges.
 <br/>
 <br/>
-⚠️⚠️ The project has been updated on 06/14/2024 to handle the JSON response from the new version of OpenDataSoft's API.
-Check the "newApi" branch for further details and the commits before merging it to main. ⚠️⚠️
+⚠️⚠️ The project was updated on 06/14/2024 to handle the JSON response from the new version of OpenDataSoft's API.
+Check the "newApi" branch for further details and review the commits before merging it to main. ⚠️⚠️
 <br/>

 ##